Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Average Height: 50 – 60 centimeters (19 – 23 inches)

-Originated from Belgium, the Beltex sheep is a domestic sheep breed that is a portmanteau of Belgium and Texel.
-The Beltex sheep hardy and strong animals with amazing adaptabilities to local climates.
+Originating from Belgium, the Beltex sheep is a domestic sheep breed that is a portmanteau of Belgium and Texel.
+The Beltex sheep are hardy and strong animals with amazing adaptability to local climates.
 This breed was primarily used as a terminal sire in Europe where ewes are for producing lamb for meat.
 Today, the sole purpose of raising this breed is for meat production along with wool.
 At a glance, Beltex looks quite stout and short but it is one of the largest sheep with double-muscled hindquarters and fine bones.
-Despite their muscled legs, Beltex sheep actually have small skeleton.
+Despite their muscled legs, Beltex sheep actually have small skeletons.
 These features also make them one of the breeds that produce large quantities and high qualities of meat.
 In case you wonder, the prominent muscling is not present at birth.
 It only begins to grow soon after so delivering lambs is also not a challenge for the ewes.

 8Racka Sheep